 An avid student of Australian literature, his poetic works continued the themes embraced by predecessors such as Henry Lawson and 'Banjo' Paterson.
 Like them, P.J. loved to record the laconic character of the everyday man - especially in rural and bush environments.

-His imagination was captured and 'fired up' by the essence of Australian mateship - a bond developed so often by the shared hardships and difficulties faced living in this harsh and unforgiving environment .
+His imagination was captured and 'fired up' by the essence of Australian mateship,- a bond developed by the shared hardships and difficulties faced living in a harsh and unforgiving environment.
 Too often, the window of opportunity would be exceptionally small - to plough; to seed; to successfully grow anything.
 And the stock?
-Many perished... right along with the hearts and souls of their owners.
+Many perished, right along with the hearts and souls of their owners.